French for Beginners 2

 Required and Recommended Readings*

-- Look at the latest issues of on-line magazines; even looking at advertisements and photo captions will help you with your French language and culture.
+- Read magazines through the PressReader app on the University Library site; even looking at advertisements and photo captions will help you with your French language and culture.

 - Keep a diary and add more and more French as the semester progresses

-- Have lunch in French with other students in the class.
+- Have coffee or lunch in French with other students in the class.